JesseRodriguez/CS230_229_FinalProject/README.txt

   for each num_players and num_games combo and give accuracy on train and dev sets

+- TestAll.py: Python script that tests all models with parameters determined during development on the test sets

 - utilities.py: Helper functions, mostly for plotting

+- Visualize.py: Python script that produces histograms of the datasets